MarcAnthonyFanfan/malserver/README.md

 You may use any Linux distribution that you like.
 However, the commands for installing the software we need might be different.
 In this guide, we will be using the latest **Ubuntu 20.04 (Focal Fossa)**.
+We will also be forwarding port 5000 from the container to the host, as this is the default port used by Flask.
 ```
 docker run -it -p 5000:5000 --name malserver ubuntu:focal
 ```